-Hands on Experience – Participate, with your teachers, in interactive activities on Iowa State University’s campus to explore research and work currently taking place in Iowa to address global challenges.
+Hands-on Experience – Participate, with your teachers, in interactive activities on Iowa State University’s campus to explore research and work currently taking place in Iowa to address global challenges.

 Paid Fellowships with USDA– Students that complete the program are eligible to apply for a United States Department of Agriculture Wallace Carver Fellowship through the USDA working in research facilities across the United States.

-- Submit the student’s paper using the link in the right-hand sidebar*
+- Submit the student’s paper using the link above*

-- Submit the student's registration using the link in the right-hand sidebar*
+- Submit the student's registration using the link above*

-Since 1994, over 1,500 Iowa high school students and 400 teachers from across the state have participated in the Global Youth Institute.
+Since 1994, over 2,000 Iowa high school students and 400 teachers from across the state have participated in the Global Youth Institute.

 In addition, more than 200 Iowa high school students have traveled to Asia, Africa, Latin America and the Middle East through the Borlaug-Ruan International Internship program to work alongside renowned scientists at leading research centers.